 If a student wishes to attend a political event or rally during school hours as a matter of individual choice, this is a decision for the child and parents.
 The School is unable to take responsibility for their safety, security or transport arrangements.
 We therefore require written permission from parents, a day or more in advance, addressed to the Head of School.
+Students must sign out at the reception office of their campus prior to leaving the School grounds, and also sign back in if they return to School prior to the end of that school day.
 In this case, where students are attending as individuals, not representative of the School, we also ask that they wear plain clothes.
+For further details please refer to Student and Staff Agency Guidelines.